-Application Rejected - Some materials need clarification, submission or resubmission of any part of the application.
-The applicant will be notified through their Certemy account of the problem(s).
+Phase Rejected - Some materials need clarification, submission or resubmission.
+The applicant will be notified through their Certemy account of what is needed.

 Within one year of the application date, corrected materials must be submitted or the applicant will need to restart the application process.